mattparisien/tweeter/README.md

 - in charge of dynamically updating the counter as the user writes a tweet.
 The file listens for the user's input using the input event and decreases/adds to the counter, also adding/removing CSS classes based on the input's state.

 ### **[nav_scrolled.js](https://github.com/mattparisien/tweeter/blob/master/public/scripts/nav-scrolled.js)**
-- changes the navigation's background color on scroll from transparent to solid.
+- adds and removes CSS classes to the navigation depending on the user's scroll position & the width of the viewport.